Victoria handyDART and your community

 Project at a Glance

-All handyDART vehicles will be gas and electric.
+- All handyDART vehicles on site will be gas and electric.
 Although handyDART has traditionally used diesel vehicles, no diesel vehicles will be utilized at this location.
 BC Transit’s Low Carbon Fleet Program provides a roadmap for transitioning to a fully electric transit fleet and infrastructure to support a fully electric fleet will be installed during construction.

 - Sustainable design: